JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/README.md

 1. Registering a Domain using Route 53.
 2. Create separate S3 buckets for hosting the main domain and subdomain.
 3. Configure the root domain bucket for web hosting.
-4. Comfigure the subdomain bucket for web hosting.
+4. Configure the subdomain bucket for web hosting.
+5. 5

 ## IMPORTANT